 When your e-commerce business grows to the point where you can no longer package and ship the orders yourself or if you are a small business owner with limited space staff, time and money it’s time to consider partnering with an outsourced, specialized order fulfillment company.
 Fulfillment warehouses offer small business the opportunity to compete with the “big dogs and can benefit you in the following ways:

 Inventory Storage and Management makes your business inherently scalable

 As your business grows, you don’t have to worry about adding new infrastructure and new inventory controls and equipment.
 The small business owner can store a larger variety and quantity of inventory at the fulfillment company’s off-site location and most companies have multiple storage warehouses and equipment such as yard ramps that will make moving inventory much more efficient.
 The fulfillment center will receive, tag and organize inventory.
 Most have a web-based application where you can log in and view your current inventory, as well as, the history of each item.
 A good fulfillment company will strive to coordinate their storage planning with your sales history.
-Some fulfillment companies, like ShipBob, will even plan to accommodate large swings in sales due to promotional activities like a Kickstarter campaign or features on popular TV or radio programs.
+Some fulfillment companies will even plan to accommodate large swings in sales due to promotional activities like a Kickstarter campaign or features on popular TV or radio programs.